01-edu/public/subjects/forum/forum-image-upload.en.md

 There are various extensions for images like: JPEG, SVG, PNG, GIF, etc. In this project you have to handle at least JPEG, PNG and GIF types.

+The max size of the images to load should be 20 mb.
+If it is tried to load an image bigger than that it should inform the user with an error message, that the image is too big.

 This project will help you learn about:

 - Image manipulation